Sorry, currently out of stock

-Kuchi jewelry often reflects this freedom within its style, using features such as distinctive jingling chain and bells which sound like rain.
+Kuchi jewelry often reflects this freedom within its style, using features such as distinctive jingling bells which sound like rain.
 Since many of these pieces were intended to be worn daily under very rough conditions, they were often boldly crafted of sturdy metal to withstand a rigorous nomadic lifestyle.
 This may explain why old Kuchi pieces are still available today and in relatively good condition even after decades of rugged wear.

-It is important to remember this exotic jewellery has traveled untold distances from village to village, and passed from generation to generation.
+It is important to remember this jewellery has traveled untold distances from village to village, and passed from generation to generation.
 We believe it’s the irregularities in each piece that form part of its charm, heritage, and value.

 Destined to transfer good luck, fortune and material wealth to those in its possession, the cowry shell is considered a deeply spiritual and highly valued object in African culture.
 The cowrie carries with it the blessing of Moté, ancient deity and goddess of water, also affectionately referred to as ‘Mother of Water’.